CarolineBastiaens/pharma-declining-student-numbers/README.md

 ### Limitations
 - Source data distinguishes generation students (students entering higher education for the first time) but not program-specific first-timers.
 - Graduation timing per student is unknown; many take longer than the typical three years.
-- No data on timing of curriculum changes at institutions.
+- No data on timing of significant curriculum changes at institutions.

 ### Repository contents